top of page

 Earth Sheltered Greenhouse

-Since 2017 we have been developing a wonderful design for an earth sheltered greenhouse that is banked in the earth for better insulation in cold weather.
-Working with two rounds of engineering students at Memorial University, we completed a design for a 240 square foot structure for year round food production.
-In our second phase, funded by Memorial's Public Partnerships, we convened a group of 21 local food producers and activists to fine tune the design and figure out how to make it fit into local communities.
-We built a demonstration version at the O'Brien Farm in St. John's.
-As part of the Provincial Food Network Project, we helped communities build an ESG in Mary's Harbour Labrador, King's Point and Port Blandford NL.
-We are To contact us about our greenhouse design, please email us at foodproducersforum@gmail.com.
+Since 2017 we have been developing a wonderful design for an earth sheltered greenhouse banked in the earth for better insulation in cold weather.
+With support from two rounds of engineering students at Memorial University, we completed a design for a 320 square foot structure for year-round food production.
+In a second phase, funded by Memorial's Office of Public Engagement, we convened a group of 21 food producers and activists to fine tune the design and figure out how to fit it into local communities.
+Then we built a demonstration version at the O'Brien Farm in St. John's.
+As part of the Provincial Food Network Project, we next helped communities build an ESG in Mary's Harbour Labrador, King's Point and Port Blandford NL.
+We are now working with the towns of Chapel Arm and Glenburnie-Birchy Head-Shoal Brook to build three more of these sustainable year-round food production structures.
+To contact us about the earth sheltered greenhouse design, email foodproducersforum@gmail.com.

 Creating the Year Round Garden

-Over the past 17 years, more than 2500 people have attended our talks and workshop sessions.
-We have offered these workshops in Pouch Cove, Salmonier and at the Mercy Centre in St. John's.
-These full-day sessions include a home cooked lunch and garden tours, along with hands on seed starting and raised bed construction.
-If a local group would like to invite us to present a workshop on extending the growing season, email us at info@perfectlyperennial.ca.
+In the past 17 years, more than 2500 people have attended our talks and workshops.
+We have offered these sessions in Pouch Cove, Salmonier and at the Mercy Centre in St. John's.
+The full-day session includes a home cooked lunch and garden tours, along with hands-on seed starting and raised bed construction.
+If a local group would like to us to present a workshop on extending the growing season, just email info@perfectlyperennial.ca.

 Uncle Dirt radio show and podcast

-In 2018 Dan hosted a weekly show on CHMR (Memorial University campus radio) about gardens, gardening and food security.
+In 2018 Dan hosted a weekly show on CHMR (Memorial University campus radio) focused on gardens, gardening and food security.
 The title of that series was Uncle Dirt.
-Each show included an interview with a local gardener, food producer or researcher along with discussion of issues that range from food security to how to make the most of your garden to grow local food, flowers and herbs.
-For podcasts of our first ten shows, go to: https://fittoeatnl.ca/uncle-dirt-with-dan-rubin
+Each show includes an interview with a local gardener, food producer or researcher along with discussion of issues that range from food supply to how to make the most of your garden and grow local food, flowers and herbs.
+To listen the first ten shows, go to: https://fittoeatnl.ca/uncle-dirt-with-dan-rubin

 Interview with Dale Jarvis